Nilambur: Silent Valley National Park

 Silent Valley National Park is located near Karuvarakundu in Nilambur Taluk.
 It is located in the rich biodiversity of Nilgiri Biosphere Reserve.
 Karimpuzha Wildlife Sanctuary, New Amarambalam Reserved Forest, and Nedumkayam Rainforest in Nilambur Taluk of Malappuram district, Attappadi Reserved Forest in Mannarkkad Taluk of Palakkad district, and Mukurthi National Park of Nilgiris district, are located around Silent Valley National Park.
 Mukurthi peak, the fifth-highest peak in South India, and Anginda peak are also located in its vicinity.
 Bhavani River, a tributary of Kaveri River, and Kunthipuzha River, a tributary of Bharathappuzha river, originate in the vicinity of Silent Valley.
 The Kadalundi River has also its origin in Silent Valley.
 The waterfalls like Keralamkundu are also located in Karuvarakundu.

 Nadukani Churam

-A Ghat road which connects Nilambur with Gudalur and Ooty of neighbouring Nilgiris district.
+A Ghat road connects Nilambur with Gudalur and Ooty of the neighbouring Nilgiris district.
 It is located at Vazhikkadavu in the eastern end of Nilambur Taluk and Malappuram district.